 The 2021 OLF Conference is returning as an in-person event, and we are looking for presentations!
-The exact dates are still being worked, but plan for early December.
+We have confirmed our dates this year as Friday, December 3 and Saturday, December 4.
 Please submit your talk proposals by the deadline of October 1 to make sure you’ll be considered.
 The sooner you enter a proposal, the more likely it will be accepted.

 Q. What subjects are you looking for?